-Apart from job creation and procurement spend, the project will also have broader positive socio-economic benefits, at a national level, regarding the potential to contribute towards the National Grid requirements as part of the Government's vision to source 22.53% of the country's energy through wind power by 2030 (Department of Energy Republic of South Africa, 2019, p.
+Apart from job creation and procurement spend, the project will also have broader positive socioeconomic benefits, at a national level, regarding the potential to contribute towards the National Grid requirements as part of the Government's vision to source 22.53% of the country's energy through wind power by 2030 (Department of Energy Republic of South Africa, 2019, p.
 42).
-It is also indicated that, although the project are being prepared for both private offtake agreements and / or REI4P, the intension is to aligned the projects with the REIPPP BID guidelines, which will carry a socio-economic benefit.